janaSunrise/Anime-face-generation-DCGAN-webapp/README.md

 - Install it using **`pipenv sync -d`**
 - Once done, run the webapp using **`pipenv run start`**

-And it'll start on Port `8501` by default and also it opens the site too on webbrowser.
+And it will start on Port `8501` by default and also it opens the site too on webbrowser.

 ## Contributing